benjystanton/benjystanton.github.io/src/posts/2022-07-23-my-interaction-design-tools-2022.md

 ## [Netlify](https://www.netlify.com/)

-For personal sites and blogs I prefer to use Netlify for hosting (rather than GitHub pages or Heroku).
+For personal projects and this blog I prefer to use Netlify for hosting (rather than GitHub pages or Heroku).
+It has some great features, like being able to see a web preview of any changes I deploy, before they are merged into the main branch.
+The free plan is also good enough for my needs.

-***

 ## [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)